jstmn/ikflow/README.md

 **> Example 2: Use IKFlow to generate exact IK solutions for the Franka Panda**

+Additional examples are provided in examples/example.py.
+This file includes examples of collision checking and pose error calculation, among other utilities.

 ```
 ik_solver, _ = get_ik_solver("panda__full__lp191_5.25m")
 target_poses = torch.tensor(